-Here is the thing: the French eat so much butter and they don’t seem to have a obesity pandemic.
+Here is the thing: the French eat so much butter and they don’t seem to have an obesity pandemic.
 The Italians and the Greeks drown their food in olive oil and they too seem to be doing just fine.
-The Masai tribes eat little else than fat (meat and milk-based diet) and needless to say have bodies you and I would die for.
+The Masai tribes eat little else than fat (meat and milk-based diet), and needless to say, have bodies you and I would die for.
 In fact, 100 years ago, our great grandparents used to eat bacon and butter as the backbone of their daily diet and had no weight or heart issues.

 On the other hand, in America, we created the “low fat” diet which promises to shave off the pounds, prevent heart diseases and keep us overall healthy.
 Is it really delivering?